Thursday is for Discipleship (usually)

 Of all the places to personally visit in the vast universe of his creation, it is here, that the infinite God, dwelling in finite flesh (there’s a grey-matter bending thought), spent all of his time in a region of the planet a little larger than the state of Rhode Island.

 From that small, localized, seemingly insignificant environ, YHWH would seek the rescue, repair, and redemption of his fallen creation.
 So radical and all-encompassing would be his localized expression of love and mercy, so powerful would be his news that the whole universe (“a new heaven and a new earth”) would one day be utterly transformed.
 Stunning.

 And it is the same type of ministry to which we are called.
-We who bear the Name are called to be intensely local in focus, loving our friends, our neighbors, our families in such a powerful, the ones whose boundaries God has set (Acts 17:26).
+We who bear the Name are called to be intensely local in focus, loving our friends, our neighbors.
+He calls us to love the ones whose boundaries he has set (Acts 17:26) and placed around us.
+He gives us the task of lving them and loving him in such a way that our lives become magnetically attractive, drawing them to him.
 We are a cross-bought people.
 We are to be a cross-shaped people, showing mercy, preaching the gospel, and living for the will of God rather than our own whims.